Canada's Jacobs thumps South Korea to improve to 3-0 at men's worlds | TSN

 "If you're playing this late into the year, it certainly beats the alternative because all the events you really want to be playing in are at this time," Gallant said.
 "So I'm pretty grateful to be being playing in them."

 Jacobs, Gallant, vice Marc Kennedy and lead Ben Hebert defeated Japan and Germany on the opening day of the 13-team competition.
-Canada was the lone team at 3-0 after four sessions of play.
+Canada was joined by Scotland's Bruce Mouat and China's Xiaoming Xu at 3-0 after five sessions of play.

 "There isn't a shot out there that we're scared to throw, right up and down through the lineup," Jacobs said.
 "It's been a long time since I've felt this type of confidence in my teammates and myself.
 It's a really satisfying thing."

-Canada will meet top-ranked Bruce Mouat of Scotland on Monday before a run of four straight two-game days.
+Canada will meet the top-ranked Scots on Monday before a run of four straight two-game days.

 Gallant, 35, was on the last Canadian team to win this event, taking gold eight years ago with skip Brad Gushue.
 He left that team after the 2021-22 season to join this Calgary-based squad, which brought Jacobs on this season after parting ways with Brendan Bottcher.